Forest Preserve (New York): Blue Line

 In 1902, when Article XIV was more a matter of settled law, the legislature realized it had to delimit where Forest Preserve would be acquired.
 Accordingly, that year the Adirondack Park was defined in terms of the counties and towns within it.

-Two years later, the Catskill Park was defined.
-Instead of just declaring certain towns to be within the park, however, the legislature also used old survey tract boundaries, streams and railroad rights-of-way to clarify where it would be seeking land in the future.
+Two years later, the Catskill Park followed suit.
+However, it was delineated not solely in terms of pre-existing political boundaries but instead through a combination of those and old survey lot lines, streams and railroad rights-of-way.
+That proved to be a more effective and politically viable method, and accordingly the Adirondack Park Blue Line was redrawn shortly afterwards following the Catskills' example.

 The park boundaries became known as the Blue Line since they were drawn, as they have been ever since, in blue ink on state maps.

+While it takes only a simple majority vote of the legislature to amend either Blue Line to add land to the park, any diminution requires that two successive legislative sessions approve, consistent with the process for amending the constitution without the public vote.

+Both parks have grown considerably since being created.
+The Catskill Park reached its present size in the late 1950s; the Adirondack Park did not cover its current domain until the early 1970s.

 Methods of land acquisition

 While many of the original holdings came from tax foreclosures, over time the state bought huge tracts, aided by bond issues approved by the public.
 One in the late 1920s proved to be of particular value as the state was able to acquire a great deal of property at minimal prices due to the Great Depression.
 At that time the state's Parks Council bought the land and left management to the then-Conservation Commission.

 The state could also theoretically use its power of eminent domain to acquire Forest Preserve, but in practice it has rarely resorted to this.

 For the time being, the state is not seeking to expand the Forest Preserve as actively as it has in past years, since many of the most desired properties have been acquired.
 However, it remains publicly committed to working with any willing seller.